Skip to main content

 There were some very specific “holy cows”, and this wasn’t just true of the Times of India, but of all media houses with presence in Gujarat: One can report whatever was true, but “business interests” of the paper should be taken care of.
 I always believed – it was wrong to complain: It was business interests alone that drove news.
 If business interests of the newspaper were hit, the news wouldn’t go through, you could be in trouble.

-I remember, once I got terribly disturbed when my paper published an editorial page article, (presumably by Jug Suraiya), that news something like Colgate.
-But when I was in a high-level meeting in Ahmedabad with our top-most owner, I realized there was little reason to protest: This is what he told us pointblank, and I admire his frankness even today: that the newspaper was his “family business”.
+I remember, once I got terribly disturbed when my paper published an editorial page article (presumably by Jug Suraiya), that news is something like Colgate.
+But when I was in a high-level meeting in Ahmedabad with our top-most owner, I realized there was little reason to protest.
+This is what he told us pointblank, and I admire his frankness even today: that the newspaper was his “family business”.
 He wrote on the board “liberal social agenda” and crossed it out, though when queried by me, he replied “liberal political agenda is always there”.

 Indeed, the established media may have good journalists, but they have to operate under heavy constraints.
 One can find great stories occasionally by enterprising journalists, till they wouldn’t contradict the business interests of the paper.
 The newspaper’s support or opposition to a particular political leader would have to depend on the business interests of the paper.
 I would tell my colleagues frankly: “If you think that it is difficult to operate in this framework, one had better resign and join a civil society organization.”